contagon/handbook/handbook/20-activities.md

 Male and female participants and leaders should have separate sleeping accommodations.
 However, a married couple may share the same room or tent.
 Each youth should have his or her own bed or sleeping bag.

-In most cases, a youth may not stay in the same tent or room as an adult unless the adult is his or her parent or guardian.
-An exception may be made if there are at least two adults in the tent or room who are the same sex as the youth.
+If adult leaders and youth share overnight facilities, such as a cabin or tent, there must be at least two adults in each facility, and they must be the same sex as the youth.

-If adult leaders and youth share other overnight facilities, such as a cabin, there must be at least two adults in each facility, and they must be the same sex as the youth.
+Youth may not stay in the same tent or room as an adult if there is only one adult present.
+However, a youth may stay alone in a tent or room with his or her parent or guardian.

 All Church overnight activities must include at least two adult leaders.